Mitsubishi UFJ Financial Group (NYSE:MUFG) Sees Large Volume Increase

-Shares of Mitsubishi UFJ Financial Group, Inc. (NYSE:MUFG – Get Rating) saw unusually-strong trading volume on Friday .
-Approximately 51,642 shares traded hands during trading, a decline of 98% from the previous session’s volume of 2,753,849 shares.The stock last traded at $6.29 and had previously closed at $6.19.
+Shares of Mitsubishi UFJ Financial Group, Inc. (NYSE:MUFG – Get Rating) saw unusually-strong trading volume on Thursday .
+Approximately 346,223 shares traded hands during mid-day trading, a decline of 87% from the previous session’s volume of 2,755,471 shares.The stock last traded at $6.01 and had previously closed at $6.06.

-A number of analysts have commented on the stock.
-StockNews.com assumed coverage on shares of Mitsubishi UFJ Financial Group in a report on Thursday.
-They set a “buy” rating for the company.
-Bank of America raised shares of Mitsubishi UFJ Financial Group from a “neutral” rating to a “buy” rating in a report on Wednesday, January 26th.
+A number of research analysts have issued reports on the stock.
+StockNews.com began coverage on shares of Mitsubishi UFJ Financial Group in a research report on Thursday, March 31st.
+They set a “buy” rating on the stock.
+Bank of America upgraded shares of Mitsubishi UFJ Financial Group from a “neutral” rating to a “buy” rating in a research report on Wednesday, January 26th.

 Mitsubishi UFJ Financial Group, Inc, a bank holding company, provides financial services in Japan, the United States, and Asia/Oceania.
 The company's Retail & Commercial Banking Business Group segment offers commercial banking, trust banking, and securities products and services to retail, and small and medium-sized enterprise customers.